 High Conflict Co-Parenting

-If you and your former partner are often engaged in acrimony, this may lead to high conflict co-parenting.
+If you and your former partner are often engaged in acrimony, this may lead to high conflict co-parenting, especially if you're co-parenting with a narcissist.
 Everything with a high-conflict ex is going to be more challenging than it might be if the pair of you are able to communicate well and work together for the sake of your children.
 If your ex-partner exhibits the following traits, you might have a high-conflict situation on your hands:

 - Always creating a world of extremes via very black and white thought processes